thecodingmachine/symfony-boilerplate/docs/docs/4_Web Application/4_2_Configuration.md

 :::note

-📣 `privateRuntimeConfig` should contain your secrets.
+📣&nbsp;&nbsp;`privateRuntimeConfig` should contain your secrets.

 :::

 :::note

-📣 Values from this section **are only available when Nuxt.js executes your code on the server.**
+📣&nbsp;&nbsp;Values from this section **are only available when Nuxt.js executes your code on the server.**

 :::